splunk/connect_openweatherapi/README.md

 Copyright 2020 Splunk, Inc.

-This app is used to collect Openweather API Data.
+This app is used to collect Openweathermap API Data.

+## Requirements

+In order to use this app, you will still need to agree and follow Openweathermap API Rules and sign-up for an account on their system.
+More information on that here: https://openweathermap.org/api

 ## Installation